Visual Adversarial Attacks and Defenses in the Physical World: A Survey: Physically Adversarial Defenses

-BagNet is an important model in the field of certified defense.
-Clipped BagNet \cite{zhang2020clipped} proves that certified robustness can be achieved as long as enough abnormal blocks are clipped before the feature aggregation stage.
-PatchGuard \cite{xiang2021patchguard} evaluates all possible mask predictions.
-If all predictions are consistent, the final prediction will be certified robust.
-BAGCERT \cite{metzen2021efficient} couples model training and robustness verification by an end-to-end region scorer and spatial aggregator.
-Region scorer gives linear region scores for the true and non-true classes of the image.
-Then the spatial aggregator calculates the difference between these two scores, which can be used for robustness certification and training.
+Cohen et al. \cite{cohen2019certified} used Randomized Smoothing (RS) to provide certified robustness against digital attacks.
+To extend RS for defending against adversarial patches, Levine et al. \cite{levine2020randomized} proposed (De)randomized smoothing, which applies smoothing only to regions outside the patch area.
+Theoretically, robustness is certified when the model’s confidence in the true class exceeds the confidence in any other class by a certain margin.
+Even if many perturbed images are misclassified, as long as the majority with smoothing still predict the true class, robustness holds.
+Recently, Demasked Smoothing \cite{yatsuracertified} combines smoothing with region reconstruction to better preserve input integrity, especially for segmentation tasks.

-With the development of the ViT \cite{dosovitskiy2020image}, certified defenses have started using ViT as the base classifier.
-PatchVote \cite{2021arXiv211110481H} utilizes a pre-trained ViT-B/16 as backbone model.
-PatchVeto produces certified predictions on input images by manipulating ViT's self-attention and voting on different tokens' predictions.
-The validation result is produced by voting on all tokens' predictions:
+BagNet is an important model in certified defense.
+Clipped BagNet \cite{zhang2020clipped} achieves certified robustness by clipping abnormal feature blocks before aggregation.
+PatchGuard \cite{xiang2021patchguard} verifies robustness by checking the consistency of predictions under all possible maskings; consistent results certify robustness.
+BAGCERT \cite{metzen2021efficient} integrates training and robustness verification through a region scorer and spatial aggregator: the scorer assigns scores to image regions corresponding to true and other classes, and the aggregator calculates their difference for certification and training.

-As shown in Fig.\ref{VIT}, at least one patch can completely cover the adversarial patch.
-The predictions are validated if all Transformer encoders agree on the same class of predictions.
-Salman et al. \cite{salman2022certified} and Chen et al. \cite{chen2022towards} respectively combine the ViT model with (De)randomized smoothing.
-Their methods both replace the original ViT's global self-attention (SA) with isolated band unit SA.
-Therefore, the speed of the inference is greatly accelerated.
+With the rise of Vision Transformers (ViT) \cite{dosovitskiy2020image}, certified defenses have begun to use ViT as the backbone.
+PatchCensor \cite{huang2023patchcensor} uses a pre-trained ViT model and leverages self-attention and voting across tokens to generate certified predictions.
+The prediction is certified if all tokens agree on the same class.
+As illustrated in Fig.~\ref{VIT}, at least one patch covers the adversarial patch fully, ensuring agreement among Transformer encoders.
+Salman et al. \cite{salman2022certified} and Chen et al. \cite{chen2022towards} combined (De)randomized smoothing with ViT by replacing global self-attention with isolated band units, significantly speeding up inference.

-\subsection{Post-processing}
+\subsection{\textbf{Post-processing}}

-The mechanism of post-processing defenses is consistent with the thinking process of humans \cite{elsayed2018adversarial}: re-Verification, which inspires researchers to conduct post-processing.
-After making a preliminary prediction, models must comprehensively analyze more evidence.
+The mechanism of post-processing defenses aligns with the human thought process of re-verification \cite{elsayed2018adversarial}, which inspired researchers to implement such methods.
+After making an initial prediction, models are designed to analyze additional evidence comprehensively.